16 best websites for design inspiration in 2025

 What do you get when you have a stellar design team, a high-quality web builder platform, a Hollywood budget, and the nostalgia of the 1980s?
 Why, this gem of a digital time capsule created by the team behind The Goonies, of course.

-This is more than a website — it is an experience.
-One built using Webflow without CSS or JavaScript.
+This is more than a website — it's an experience built in Webflow without CSS or JavaScript.

-Simply by the flick of a finger, you are transported into the immersive world and production behind this beloved classic movie.
+Simply by the flick of a finger, you’re transported into the immersive world and production behind this beloved classic movie.
 The power of the scroll is evident here — when done appropriately, it functions as the driving force behind a successful web design.

 12. DONÜTS